milanaryal/milanaryal.github.io/_posts/2014/2014-12-30-blogging-with-jekyll-and-github-pages.md

 * [Jekyll Now](http://www.jekyllnow.com/)
 * There're other many theme collection site for Jekyll.

+### Jekyll directory structure

 A basic Jekyll site usually looks something like this:

 {% highlight bash %}
 .
-├── CNAME # Contains your custom domain name (optional) ├── _config.yml
+├── CNAME # Contains your custom domain name (optional).
+├── _config.yml
-├── _drafts # To preview your posts
+├── _drafts # To preview your posts.
 │   ├── begin-with-the-crazy-ideas.textile
 │   └── on-simplicity-in-technology.markdown
-├── _includes # Snippets of code that can be used throughout your templates │   ├── footer.html
+├── _includes # Snippets of code that can be used throughout your templates.
+│   ├── footer.html
 │   └── header.html
 ├── _layouts
-│   ├── default.html default.html # The main template.
-Includes <head>, <navigation>, <footer>, etc
+│   ├── default.html # The main template.
-│   └── page.html # Static page layout
+│   └── page.html # Static page layout.
-│   └── post.html # Blog post layout
+│   └── post.html # Blog post layout.
 ├── _posts # All posts go in this directory!
-│   ├── 2007-10-29-why-every-programmer-should-play-nethack.textile
+│   ├── 2007-10-29-why-every-programmer-should-play-nethack.markdown
 │   └── 2009-04-26-barcamp-boston-4-roundup.textile
 ├── _data
 │   └── members.yml
 ├── _site # After Jekyll builds the website, it puts the static HTML output here.
 This is what's served!
 │   ├── CNAME
-│   └── LICENSE
 │   ├── about.html
 │   └── feed.xml
 │   ├── index.html
 │   └── sitemap.xml
 │   └── style.css
+├─ .jekyll-metadata
 ├─ about.md # A static "About" page that I created.
-├─ feed.xml # Powers the RSS feed
+├─ feed.xml # Powers the Atom/RSS feed.
-├─ images # All of my images are stored here.
+├─ images # All of your images are stored here.
 │  ├── first-post.jpg
-├─ index.html # Home page layout
+├─ index.html # Home page layout.
-├─ scss # The Sass style sheets for my website
+├─ scss # The Sass style sheets for your website.
 │  ├─ _highlights.scss
 │  ├─ _reset.scss
 │  ├─ _variables.scss
 │  └─ style.scss
 └── index.html
-└── 404.html # Custom 404 page
+└── 404.html # Custom 404 page.
-└── sitemap.xml # Site map for the website
+└── sitemap.xml # Site map for the website.
 {% endhighlight %}

 #### Step 4